 - Liquidity: Liquidity, stability, and consistency are essential to the portfolio construction process, which emphasizes diversifying the sources of returns, industries, and issuers within the portfolio.

-- Diversification: Utilizes the full opportunity set within the stable value universe, including cash alternatives, GICs, insurance separate accounts, and wrapped, actively managed strategies.
+- Diversification: Utilizes multiple stable value investment options, including cash alternatives, traditional GICs, and wrapped, actively managed strategies.

 |Yesterday’s close||52-week high||52-week low|